ksindi/managers-playbook/README.md

     - Respond with "What are your thoughts so far?" when asked "What should I do?"
 1. Summarize what the person is saying so you're both on the same page and are pinpointing the problem.
     -  "It sounds like there are two issues, x and y.
 Which should we focus on first?"
-1. Figure out how to make this meeting productive.
+1. Figure out how to make the meeting productive:
     - "What's the next step?"
     - "How should we track this?"